lewagon/dotfiles/04-Front-End/03-Bootstrap/Optional-02-Accessibility/README.md

 1. Open the **Styles** panel in the **Elements** tab
 2. Inspect the main heading `<h1>` and notice that the contrast score is marked as insufficient.
 Colors that are too similar tend to blend together and lower readability.
-3. Choose colors with appropriate contrast for all the titles.
+3. Choose colors with the appropriate contrast for all the titles.
 Test directly from the **color picker** to see the difference in real time.
 ![Pick a color](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/accessibility/color.png)
 4. Update your color choices in `style.css`